 Learn more about the support options available at the University, including networks and services on campus.

-The Murrup Barak, Melbourne Institute for Indigenous Development, was established in 2009 to increase the impact of the University’s Indigenous programs and maximise the University’s contribution to Indigenous development.
-The Institute provides support to students and staff and conducts several academic programs that enhance productivity and impact of research in Indigenous studies.
+The Murrup Barak, Melbourne Institute for Indigenous Development supports students and staff and conducts programs that enhance productivity and the impact of research in Indigenous studies.

-Being a research higher degree student or a new Early Career Researcher can be an exciting but sometimes isolating experience.
-The University of Melbourne is one of the only tertiary institutions with an Indigenous Graduate Student Association (IGSA).
-This one-of-a-kind student association is led by a small group of Aboriginal and Torres Strait Islander students with support from staff at the Murrup Barak Institute.
+The Indigenous Graduate Student Association (IGSA) is led by a small group of Aboriginal and Torres Strait Islander students with support from staff at the Murrup Barak Institute.
 The IGSA holds regular forums for graduate students with an interest in Aboriginal and Torres Strait Islander research.

 The University also offers other types of support and services to help you settle in to your life in Melbourne and the University.